Josephine Silone Yates: The Women's Club movement

 Yates helped to found the Women's League of Kansas City, an organization for the self-help and social betterment for African-American women, and became its first president in 1893.
 In 1896, the Women's League joined the National Association of Colored Women (NACW), a federation of similar clubs from around the country.
-Yates served with the NACW for four years as the treasurer or vice-president (1897 to 1901) and for four years as president (1901 to 1904).
+Yates served with the NACW for four years as the treasurer or vice-president (1897 to 1901) and for four years as the second president (1901 to 1904), succeeding Mary Church Terrell.
 She was the NACW's second president.
 By 1911, she had helped found the first black Young Women's Christian Association in Kansas City.

-A testament to her accomplishments and acclaim is in a speech presented by Anna Julia Cooper in 1893 at the World's Congress of Representative Women in Chicago:
+Anna Julia Cooper provided a testament to her accomplishments and acclaim in a speech presented by in 1893 at the World's Congress of Representative Women in Chicago:

 In organized efforts for self help and benevolence also our women been active.
 The Colored Women's League, of which I am at present corresponding secretary, has active, energetic branches in the South and West.
 The branch in Kansas City, with a membership of upward of one hundred and fifty, already has begun under their vigorous president, Mrs. Yates, the erection of a building for friendless girls.

 Later life

 In 1902, Yates was recalled by the president of Lincoln Institute to serve as the head of the department of English and history.
 In 1908 she requested to resign due to illness, but the board of regents did not accept, and she stayed on as the advisor to women at Lincoln Institute.

 Her husband died in 1910, after which she chose to return to Kansas City.
 She taught at Lincoln High School from then until her death.

 Yates died on September 3, 1912, after a short illness.